T2. Aliens. Big Momma’s House 2.

 BCAAs are often referred to as “the building blocks of muscle” due to their anabolic capabilities, so it’s no surprise to see them in so many pre workout formulas from most of the leading brands.

-- 2g Creatine HCL
+2g CREATINE HCL

 Creatine is incredible for boosting strength performance and muscle size.

-It’s cheap, and has been shown to have positive effects of mental focus and increased blood flow to working muscles.
+Taurine is the darling of the pre workout and energy drink industry because it has links to improved mental focus and increased blood flow to working muscles.
 (12, 13)

-Taurine is an antagonist of caffeine.
+Second, I mentioned above that taurine is an antagonist of caffeine.

-This was a talking point when AML released their excellent pre workout (the imaginatively titled AML Pre Workout) in 2016 and directly called out the Jym brand for their inclusion of taurine, as well as leucine.
+I cannot understate this fact, because it means taurine literally prevents caffeine from doing its f**king job.
+This was shown in a 2012 study published in Pharmacology, Biochemistry & Behaviour, and was a big talking point when AML released their excellent pre workout (the imaginatively titled AML Pre Workout) in 2016 because they directly called out the JYM brand over their inclusion of taurine and leucine.
+(14)

 This amino acid is a precursor to dopamine.

 A 2011 study published in the Journal of Applied Physiology showed that it’s possible to impove maximum training capacity by using l-tyrosine to boost dopamine production, with participants clocking markedly better performance during intense exercise in outdoor heat.
 (15)